 b) How did the brightness of B change when bulb D was added?

-c) From your answer in b) ... what do you think the total resistance of the C and D combination is compared to just C?
+c) From your answer in b) ... what do you think the total resistance of the C and D combination is compared to just C, greater or smaller?